 Workforce

-The JEDI region has access to a large and competitive workforce of 334,000 people.
-The region has a labour pool with higher levels of apprenticeship, trade certifications and diplomas than nearby municipalities.
+The JEDI region has a labour force that is 6,357 persons strong with access to a large & competitive workforce of 334,000 people in the surrounding areas.
+The region also boasts a labour pool with higher levels of apprenticeship, trade certificates & diplomas than nearby municipalities.

-The key employment sectors for residents (working either in or outside the region) are retail trade and warehousing, agriculture, health care and construction.
-Together, these four sectors account for more than half of all employment.
+The key employment sectors for residents (working either in or outside the region) are agriculture (15.7%), construction (11.1%), retail/trade (10.3%) and mining, quarrying, and oil & gas extraction (8.8%).
+Together, these four sectors account for almost half of all employment.

 The JEDI region is an emerging area for economic activity.
 It is a central hub with some of the strongest gains in both real GDP and population increases on the North American landscape.